-In the fiber feasibility study we prepared for the City of Madison, we analyzed a pilot project that the City had previously launched to provide broadband to low-income neighborhoods.
-Our team then delivered extensive analysis and recommendations related to fostering competition in the broadband market to promote the wider availability of broadband services city-wide, including to unserved and underserved areas.
+In the fiber feasibility study we prepared for the City, we analyzed a pilot project that the City had previously launched to provide broadband to low-income neighborhoods.
+Our team then delivered extensive analysis and recommendations related to fostering competition in the broadband market.
+Our goal was to help the City promote the wider availability of broadband services, including to unserved and underserved areas.

 San Francisco, CA

 In its “Fiber for San Francisco” project, the City and County of San Francisco established equity as a key goal in its evaluation of potential models for deploying fiber-to-the-premises (FTTP).
 We designed a citywide fiber architecture that would pass every residence in the City and developed an innovative public–private partnership model that would include subsidies to low-income residents to ensure they could access and afford broadband.